robdavid/genutil-go/README.md

 #### For loops

-There are a couple of ways using a `for` loop.
+There are a couple of ways of using a `for` loop.
 The recommended way is by converting to a native Go iterator with the `Seq` method.

 ```go
 	for n := range iterator.Range(0, 5).Seq() {